 Our therapists are familiar with the difficulties people face attending therapy (including social stigma, difficulty talking about problems, worry that therapist will side with spouse, and cost).
 We are willing to talk with your spouse to help him/her feel more comfortable.

 We offer discernment counseling.
-This is a specialized type of couples therapy where one spouse is motivated to work on the relationship and the other is not.
+This is a specialized type of marriage therapy where one spouse is motivated to work on the relationship and the other is not.